NixOS/nixpkgs/lib/fileset/README.md

 One of the following:

 - `{ <name> = filesetTree; }`:
-  A directory with a nested `filesetTree` value for every directory entry.
+  A directory with a nested `filesetTree` value for directory entries.
-  Even entries that aren't included are present as `null` because it improves laziness and allows using this as a sort of `builtins.readDir` cache.
+  Entries not included may either be omitted or set to `null`, as necessary to improve efficiency or laziness.

 - `"directory"`:
   A directory with all its files included recursively, allowing early cutoff for some operations.